 25 Things to do in Charleston SC

-Are you looking for things to do in Charleston, SC?
-The city is famous for its well-preserved architectural landmarks and heritage sites, art and historical museums, and great shopping centers.
+Are you looking for things to do in Charleston, South Carolina?
+Charleston is famous for its well-preserved architectural landmarks and heritage sites, art and historical museums, and great shopping centers.
 With its well developed restaurant and hospitality industry and a warm and friendly populace, it is no wonder that Charleston figures high on the list of top holiday destinations in the US.
 Charleston is known for some of the World’s best golf courses.
 Kiawah Island has 5 courses, and The Ocean Course has hosted major golf tournaments including the Ryder Cup in 1991, the World Cup in 1997 and 2003, and the PGA Championship in 2012.
 It also hosted the PGA Club Professional Championship in 2005 and the Senior PGA Championship in 2007.

 Charleston has an abundance of great tourist destinations to suit anybody and everybody.
 As such, visitors to the city will find that there are a multitude of things to do in Charleston.